Investigating the Nature of the Luminous Ambiguous Nuclear Transient ASASSN-17jz: X-ray Analysis

 We used the best-fit power law to derive fluxes, flux upper limits, and their corresponding luminosities.
 We used the same model to derive upper limits for the pre-outburst data from {\it ROSAT}.
 The full X-ray light curve is shown in Figure~\ref{fig:xray_lc}.
 We also derived the hardness ratios for each \swift{} epoch, and compare the hardness ratio to the luminosity in Figure~\ref{fig:xray_hr}.

 The late-time X-ray brightening can be clearly seen in Figure~\ref{fig:xray_lc}, with a luminosity at least an order of magnitude above the pre-outburst limits from {\it ROSAT}.
 Some theoretical models of TDE emission predict that TDEs would exhibit late-time X-ray brightening, if the formation of the accretion disk is delayed \citep[e.g.,][]{gezari17} or if intervening material absorbing X-ray emission from the disk at early times becomes optically thin \citep[e.g.,][]{metzger15}.
 The latter seems unlikely since a remarkable peculiarity of all TDEs is that none have shown variable X-ray absorption \citep{auchettl17}.
 The late-time brightening of ASASSN-17jz is likely not consistent with either of these pictures.
 First, the timescale of the late-time brightening is significantly longer than predicted by these TDE models, which suggest that the late-time X-ray brightening occurs roughly a year after peak \citep[e.g.,][]{metzger15}.
 Observed cases of late-time X-ray brightening in TDEs have been consistent with this picture, with the X-rays typically brightening $\sim200$--300 days after peak and fading back to prepeak levels roughly a year after that \citep[e.g.,][]{holoien18a,hinkle21a}.
-Second, as Figure~\ref{fig:xray_hr} shows, the X-ray emission from ASASSN-17jz becomes softer as the luminosity increases, but X-ray emission from TDEs has typically maintained a constant hardness ratio as the luminosity changes \citep{auchettl17}.
+Second, as Figure~\ref{fig:xray_hr} shows, the X-ray emission from ASASSN-17jz becomes softer as the luminosity increases, but X-ray emission from TDEs has typically maintained a constant hardness ratio as the luminosity changes \citep{auchettl17}, \edit1{with only a few exceptions occurring in cases with higher Eddington ratios \citep[e.g.,][]{wevers20}.
+In combination, the timing of the late-time X-ray brightening and the softening of the spectrum disfavor a TDE origin.}